A hearty stew for your slow cooker!

 Hold in the flavors by sautéing the beef cubes before adding to the slow cooker.

-While this step isn’t necessary, we both agree that the beef cubes hold-up better and the flavors are more bold when sautéed on medium heat in a bit of fat just until browned on all sides.
+While this step isn’t necessary, we both agree that the beef cubes hold-up better and the flavors are bolder when sautéed on medium heat in a bit of fat just until browned on all sides.
 Wondering which fat to use?
 See our 3 must-have oils for the kitchen here.

 However, we’re all about ease here so if time is not in your favor (we get it!), go ahead and throw the raw beef in the slow cooker, right along with the rest of the ingredients.
 Set the slow cooker on low and carry on with your day.